 Looking down, she realized she was not wearing normal clothing, but a loose fitting blue blouse that travelled down to just below her knees.
 From what she could see of her legs, they were heavily scarred with small lacerations and several circular scars that she assumed were healed bullet wounds.
 Why didn’t she know what they were from?
 Her heart started to race as panic rose in her chest.
 She looked at the other woman with wide eyes.

 “Clarice… I-I can’t remember my name,” she stammered.
 What did she even look like?
 How old was she?
 She could recall the world around her, at least the history.
 She could remember what things were, but not how she knew that information.
 What was happening to her?
 She started to struggle against her bonds as the fear in her chest continued to grow.
 Clarice stepped forward quickly and placed her hands, gentle hands, on the amnesiac woman’s arm.

 “Look at me child, look at me,” Clarice said sternly, but softly.
 The woman obliged, the violet color emanating from her aura soothing her mind.
 “When I found you, you were terribly hurt.
 Your right shoulder and hip were dislocated.
 You had lost a lot of blood from a gunshot wound that grazed your head and from contact with the rock your head struck sometime during the time you were injured.
 Its likely that you have some form of amnesia.”

 “I don’t know sweetheart.
-I’m sorry.,” Clarice ran a hand down the side of the woman’s face and tilted her chin up, “But you are welcome to stay here until you feel better.”
-Her guest nodded in acknowledgement.
+I’m sorry," Clarice sighed, "But you are welcome to stay here until you feel better.”

 She bobbed her head nervously.
 Clarice smiled and reached over to unshackle the woman’s hands.
 She gestured toward a small cabinet that was to the right of the bed.